UniversalDependencies/docs/_v2_prelim/index.md

 # UD version 2

-This is the entry point for pages where we prepare version 2 of the universal guidelines.
-It is not a clone of the [main documentation](../index.html).
-The relevant documentation pages should be referenced from here, their modification proposed and discussed here, and later copied to the documentation.
+This is the workspace that was used for preliminary discussions of v2 of the universal guidelines in August-September 2016.
+It is now preserved mainly for archival purposes.
+The current v2 draft, can be found [here](../v2/index.html).

 Deadlines (revised 2016-10-17):